PLIAN78/HTV/README.md

 * 🏑 A competitive hockey athlete
 * 🧊 A lifelong hockey fan
-* 🤺 A fencing official focused on athlete development
+* 🤺 A fencing official focused on athlete development — [Peter Lian](https://peterlian.com/)

 ---